limxknight/GeoJSON-Maps/README.md

 https://github.com/d3/d3-geo-projection

 6.http://www.gpsvisualizer.com/geocoder/
-the input can be zipcode or county name, or address, the output will be longitude and latitude.
+the input can be zipcode, county name or address, the output will be longitude and latitude.
 That mean we can draw any address on map directly containing data information.